difi/vefa-spiralis/README.md

     into the local file system in a format suitable for later processing.
  1. *spiralis-inbound*; reads the data produced by *oxalis-plugin* and performs the processing.

+In addition there is the `azureblob`, which is a plugin for the Ringo-server, allowing content stored in Microsoft Azure to be retrieved and downloaded.

 ## Oxalis-plugin